-This year, we will be holding a (virtual) winter recital for the first time.
+We also have a (virtual) Winter recital.
 Normally I would put a recital in the “too much” category for this time of year.

 How will I make sure it’s just right & not too much?

-- It is scheduled early in the month before most other activities are happening.
+- Scheduled the recital early in the month before most other activities are happening.

-- Students will play 1 -2 songs only.
+- Have students play 1 -2 songs only.
 While it makes for a shorter recital, it takes the pressure off of preparing too many songs.

-- I’m using my spring virtual recital marketing checklist & set-up checklist so things run smoothly.
+- Use these spring virtual recital marketing checklist & set-up checklist so things run smoothly.
 (No need to reinvent the wheel here.)

-- Instead of having parents send in a recording, a recording week allows us to still have that backup in case we have tech issues.
+- Instead of having parents send in a recording, have a recording week during lessons.
+You still have a backup in case there are tech issues.